 Acne surgery

 Some acne breakouts and cysts require a traditional removal method.
-For more severe cases of acne, surgery might be an option.
+For more severe acne, acne surgery may be an option.
 The procedure involves opening the pores and extracting dead skin cells, excess oil, debris, and other impurities trapped inside.
-This is followed by injections of intralesional cortisone to reduce inflammation, accelerate healing, and help prevent acne scars.
-Acne surgery is most effective when combined with topical antibiotics to reduce bacteria levels that cause acne.
+This is followed by intralesional cortisone injections to reduce inflammation, accelerate healing, and help prevent acne scars.
+Acne surgery is most effective when combined with topical antibiotics to reduce the levels of bacteria that cause acne.
 Additionally, low-dose steroid solutions are often injected into the acne lesions to decrease inflammation and promote healing.

-Acne Treatments that are not approved During Pregnancy:
+Acne Treatments that are not safe during pregnancy

 Many common oral medications and Many common oral medications and skin care products for acne might not be safe to use during pregnancy or breastfeeding.
-Certain ingredients can enter your bloodstream and the baby’s, potentially leading to birth defects.
+Certain ingredients can enter your bloodstream and the baby’s, potentially leading to congenital disabilities.
 It is crucial to consult your obstetrician and a qualified dermatologist, like Dr. Michele Green, before starting any acne treatment, so you know which medications to avoid.

-Topical Retinoids – Topical retinoids, such as tretinoin (Retin-A), adapalene (Differin), and tazarotene (Tazorac), are commonly used to treat acne vulgaris; however, they are not recommended during pregnancy.
-Since they are derived from vitamin A, retinol treatments work by exfoliating the skin and reducing excess sebum to help clear hair follicles.
-According to the American Academy of Dermatology, when retinoids are absorbed through the skin and enter the fetal bloodstream, they can cause birth defects, so they should be avoided during pregnancy and while breastfeeding.
+• Topical Retinoids – Topical retinoids, such as tretinoin (Retin-A), adapalene (Differin), and tazarotene (Tazorac), are commonly used to treat acne vulgaris; however, they are not recommended during pregnancy.
+Because they are derived from vitamin A, retinol treatments work by exfoliating the skin and reducing excess sebum, helping to clear hair follicles.
+According to the American Academy of Dermatology, when retinoids are absorbed through the skin and enter the fetal bloodstream, they can cause congenital disabilities, so they should be avoided during pregnancy and while breastfeeding.
 Other common brand names for topical tretinoin that are unsafe during pregnancy include Refissa, Renova, and Avita.
 Over-the-counter retinol products should also be avoided.

-Spironolactone – Spironolactone, also called Aldactone, is a medication that reduces the production of androgen hormones, which can cause the skin to become more oily.
-While spironolactone effectively treats hormonal acne, it has been shown to cause birth defects in a developing fetus.
-Because of this, it should not be used if you are pregnant.
+• Spironolactone – Spironolactone, also known as Aldactone, is a medication that decreases the production of androgen hormones, which can make the skin oilier.
+While spironolactone effectively treats hormonal acne, it has been shown to cause congenital disabilities in a developing fetus.
+Therefore, it should not be used if you are pregnant.

-Oral Tetracycline – Tetracyclines are a class of antibiotics that are unsafe to use during pregnancy.
+• Oral Tetracycline – Tetracyclines are a class of antibiotics that are unsafe to use during pregnancy.
 Two commonly prescribed tetracyclines for moderate to severe acne are doxycycline and minocycline.
-Their anti-inflammatory properties typically help decrease acne breakouts.
-However, both have been associated with birth defects such as inhibited bone growth and should not be taken during pregnancy.
+Their anti-inflammatory properties usually help reduce acne breakouts.
+However, both have been linked to congenital disabilities such as inhibited bone growth and should not be taken during pregnancy.

 cp 21 accutane MGWatermark V2 FRONT